mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/05-logging.md

 ## Automatic Logger Injection

 When you implement a Mondrian function, an instance of the `MondrianLogger` is automatically provided as part of the arguments passed to the `body` function.
-You don't need any special setup to access it; it's always available alongside `input`, `retrieve`, `tracer`, and any context from providers.
+No special setup is required to access it; it's always available alongside `input`, `retrieve`, `tracer`, and any context from providers.

 ```ts showLineNumbers
 import { model, result } from '@mondrian-framework/model'